SalomonSmeke/salomonsmeke.github.io/CONTRIBUTING.md

 ## How Can I Contribute?

-There isnt really a complex procedure, this is a tiny personal project.
+There isn't really a complex procedure, this is a tiny personal project.
 There really is only one ask:

 *   Please submit a github issue.

 By this I mean: avoid sending a pull request that is not linked to an issue.